openstack/sushy-tools/doc/source/user/dynamic-emulator.rst

         "WriteProtected": false,
         ...

-Assuming `http://localhost/var/tmp/mini.iso` URL points to a bootable UEFI or hybrid ISO, the following Redfish REST API call will insert the image into the virtual CD drive:
+Assuming that the `http://localhost/var/tmp/mini.iso` URL points to a bootable UEFI or hybrid ISO, the following Redfish REST API call will insert the image into the virtual CD drive:

 .. code-block:: bash